 (pick of the week, Feb 8, 2010)

-Village Voice Review
+Excerpt from the Village Voice

 What kind of mad scientist cooked up the Kropotkins?
 It was a neurobiologist up at Columbia who goes by David Soldier.
 A conceptualist composer, Soldier is no stranger to the blues.
 The Soldier String Quartet used to do microtonal arrangements of Muddy Waters songs that were both decorous and ass-kicking.
 Taking the stage at Joe's Pub on Thursday, Kropotkins left decorous in the dust.